aws-samples/aws-batch-comp-infrastructure-sample/infrastructure/README.md

 # Configuring AWS Infrastructure for SAT/SMT-Comp

 This README describes how to build and configure AWS infrastructure for the SAT and SMT parallel and cloud tracks.
-Preparing for the competition involves four phases:

-1. Create and configure a dedicated AWS Account for the competition
-2. Set up AWS infrastructure to run an example distributed solver
-3. Create your own solver and run experiments
-4. When ready, share the solver repository and Docker image with us

-[RBJ: remove paragraph] This `infrastructure` directory provides the infrastructure necessary to build and test solvers.
-To configure an AWS account for running distributed solvers, we provide _CloudFormation_ templates [https://aws.amazon.com/cloudformation/](https://aws.amazon.com/cloudformation/).

-[RBJ: remove paragraph] We also provide Docker images that will simplify your solver's connection to the AWS infrastructure.
-The [`docker`](../docker/README.md) directory contains Docker base images and an example solver that will work with the infrastructure.

-Note: The READMEs provide instructions for both the cloud and parallel track.
 If you are only competing in the parallel track, a handful of the steps are unnecessary.
 We will point out these cloud-only steps as we go.

-We will proceed with the following steps.
+You will proceed through the following steps.

 * [Prerequisites](#prerequisites)
 * [Creating an AWS Account](#creating-an-aws-account)